FINED: Feed Instance-Wise Information Need with Essential and Disentangled Parametric Knowledge from the Past: Related Work

 For feature interaction learning, there are plenty of works mining the interactive patterns of categorical data.
-FM \citep{rendle2010factorization} models features as low-dimensional embeddings and captures feature interactions by inner products.
+FM \citep{rendle2010factorization} captures feature interactions by inner products.
 FFM \citep{juan2016field} further develops field-aware interactions by multiple embeddings settings.
 NeuFM \citep{he2017neural} proposes to use deep neural networks, improving FM by incorporating a multi-layer perceptron.
 Wide \& Deep \citep{cheng2016wide} combines the strengths of linear models and DNNs for memorization and generalization respectively.
 DeepFM \citep{guo2017deepfm} utilizes an FM layer to replace the wide component in \cite{cheng2016wide} to model the pairwise feature interactions. xDeepFM \citep{lian2018xdeepfm} introduces the cross layer to replace the wide component and constructs limited high order feature interactions.
 PNN \citep{18pnn} proposes a product layer to better model the ``AND'' relations between features.
 DCN \citep{dcn} learns both low-dimensional feature crossing and high-dimensional nonlinear features efficiently.
 AutoInt \citep{autoint} learns high-order feature interactions via the self-attention mechanism.
-AutoFIS \citep{autofis} applies a gate for each feature interaction and selected limited order beneficial interaction by learning the gate values.

 User behavior modeling plays a crucial role in recommendation systems by providing valuable insights into user preferences, interests, and behaviors.
 By understanding how users interact with a system and make choices, recommendation algorithms can effectively personalize and tailor recommendations to individual users.
 DIN \citep{18din} models user interests with attention mechanism.
 It reduces the influence of historical behavior information of commodities that are not related to the currently estimated advertisement on the current click estimation judgment.
 DIEN \citep{19dien} further points out that user interests evolve over time and modeled the evolving interests of users with the GRU module.
 DSIN \citep{dsin} splits different sessions and better models the evolving property of user interests.
-MIMN \citep{mimn} further categorizes user interests into different channels and models different aspects of user interests.
 SIM \citep{20sim} proposes to model long-term user behaviors and aggregates them using the fast SimHash algorithm.